makinori/melonPrimeDS/README.md

     `Config → Input and hotkeys → Other Metroid Prime Hunters`<br>
     <br>
     When in-game, **make sure to set the aim sensitivty to the lowest!**<br>
-    The DS touchscreen isn't very precise, so keep it set to lowest helps<br>
+    The DS touchscreen isn't very precise, so setting it to lowest helps<br>
     <br>
     _Also recommended to set audio settings in-game to headphones_

 <br>
 <img src="./metroid/keyboard.png"/>

-### Optional recommended instructions
+### Other recommended settings

 -   Enable JIT to improve performance.
 The game has a low framerate and this helps<br>
     `Config → Emu settings → CPU emulation → Enable JIT recompiler`